August-Alm/synapse-iot-poc/readme.md

 ### Prepare the Synapse workspace

 Go to the Azure Portal and find the Azure Synapse resource that has been deployed in the previous step.
-Open the Synapse Workspace via the *Workspace web URL* that can be found in the Overview blade.
+Open the Synapse Workspace resource via the *Workspace web URL* that can be found in the Overview blade, or by opening this [link](web.azuresynapse.net).
 Note that it does not support the Safari browser.

 Execute the scripts that are found in the `create-rawdatabase.sql` and `create-user.sql` files via the Synapse Workspace.
 Do this via the 'Develop' tab and upload functionality and make sure that you're connected to the 'Built-in' pool.

 > Make sure that the address of the Data Lake (`<datalakeUniqueName>`) is set correctly in `create-rawdatabase.sql`.
 > Make sure that the name of the Function app (`<funcUniqueName>`) is correctly set in the `create-user.sql` script.

-## Running the solution
+## Running the device simulator

 Open the DeviceSimulator solution, and find the `appsettings.json` file.
 It is supposed to list the data necessary for simulating a number of IoT devices sending telemetry data to the IoT Hub.
 Per default, the file contains a single device, named `telemetrysimulator`.